 I used to try a cup of tea to stay awake and complete the work, but to be honest; I was never got successful and ended up leaving that work in the middle.

-Nowadays, I have changed the way of my working.
+Nowadays, I have changed the way of my work.
 When I feel sleepy, I don’t do any work and prefer to sleep because once I complete my sleep, I can work with more concentration and better productiveness.

-If I have not completed my sleep, I find tough to work.
+If I have not completed my sleep, I find it tough to work.
 Even if I do some work with sleepy eyes, there is nothing like productivity.
 The work is done in an untidy manner which I don’t like so better I complete my sleep first and then work.

 I work from home, so I have the freedom to fix my schedule of work.
 I mostly work at night from 10 PM to 3 AM.
 In this period, I use to do the tasks that need more concentration such as writing, keyword research, backlink analysis, etc.

 In the daytime, I work from 1 PM to 6 PM mostly.
 In this period, I check my emails, talk to clients, research, reading, and other tasks that need comparatively less concentration.

 I would suggest everyone not compromise with sleep because without proper sleep you cannot work well and there will be nothing like productivity.

 Apart from all this, lack of sleep has many health dangers.
 So better, take a sleep of 7-8 hours and stay fit. ~ Atish Ranjan ~ TechTricksWorld

 “When I Write any content, I look for a peaceful place and I think night is the best time to sleep as well as write content because no one is there to disturb you, No phone calls or no sounds at night so it the best time for me to write content.

 And surely the lack of sleep sometimes affects my productivity too.
 In short ‘sleep and productivity’ are a vast subject to discuss with.